What's Up With Pheromone Perfume — & Why Is TikTok Obsessed?

 @eaudesarah My skin scent edit 🤍.
 Perfume mentioned in the video: ds and durga i dont know what, le labo another 13, diptyque fleur de peau, escentric molecules molecule02, escentric molecule escentric01 #perfumetok ♬ ZOOM - Jessi

 Like skin scents, Amanda cites a big trend among perfume wearers to take back control of their fragrances and create their own through perfume workshops.
-[Editor's Note: Alchemologie hosts perfume-making classes at teh Brooklyn Botanic Garden].
-Discovery boxes also allow you to mix up your own, personalized scent, says Amanda.
-Dossier would be a great place to start.
+She rates Maya Njie's bespoke perfume blending workshop), 4160 Tuesdays artisan perfume workshop and the Experimental Perfume Club's perfume-making workshop.
+Lastly, discovery boxes also allow you to mix up your own, personalised scent, says Amanda.

-The trend for pheromone perfume might be raging, but the expert consensus is that it isn't all it's cracked up to be.
-If you really want to improve how your pheromones work, the general advice, says Amanda, is simple: "It's not to wash and go around really smelly.
-Only then will your skin be loaded with your own scent."
-But she isn't sure the TikTok world is ready for this just yet...